The Forever Purge: Critical response

-Writing in The Detroit News, Adam Gram stated, "the fifth Purge talks a big game, employing all sorts of charged political words and theories, but doesn't do anything interesting with them."
-Peter Vonder Haar's review in The Houston Press analyzed, "The biggest problem with The Forever Purge is how it abandons the central conceit of the series.
+Writing in The Detroit News, Adam Gram stated: "The fifth Purge talks a big game, employing all sorts of charged political words and theories, but doesn't do anything interesting with them."
+Peter Vonder Haar's review in The Houston Press analyzed: "The biggest problem with The Forever Purge is how it abandons the central conceit of the series.
 Previous movies focused on the protagonists' struggle to survive until the end of the Purge while simultaneously giving us wider looks at the phenomenon itself.
 Here, with the murderousness extending indefinitely, the characters' situation is indistinguishable from any of a thousand other shoot-em-ups."
-Candace McMillan wrote in Seattle Refined, the film "ultimately just a tiresome rehash of an overused adage.
+Candace McMillan wrote in Seattle Refined that the film is "ultimately just a tiresome rehash of an overused adage.
 It's making an obvious statement about the callous attitude we as Americans take with those less fortunate, without accounting for the many complications and intricacies within our nation as well.
 But shock, awe, and letdown is all that's left of a franchise that's been bled dry."
+Benjamin Lee's review in The Guardian reads, "It’s more of the same in the latest Purge horror, with more murderous mayhem and more half-baked attempts at social commentary.

-Matthew Mongale's review for The Austin Chronicle dismissed the film as "pretty much by the numbers", while Nick Rogers in The Midwest Film Journal called the film, "The creative exhaustion of a once-engaging franchise."
-Ian Freer's review for Empire wrote, "The fifth Purge outing goes for broke and comes out wanting, working neither as political commentary nor horror-action-thriller."
+Matthew Mongale's review for The Austin Chronicle dismissed the film as "pretty much by the numbers", while Nick Rogers in The Midwest Film Journal called the film: "The creative exhaustion of a once-engaging franchise."
+Ian Freer in Empire wrote: "The fifth Purge outing goes for broke and comes out wanting, working neither as political commentary nor horror-action-thriller."
+Writing for the site Slashfilm, Chris Evangelista states " The gunfire is constant, to the point where it becomes numbing.
+And after a while, you somehow grow bored with all the carnage.
+There's no emotional heft attached to anything happening here; we barely even care about the main characters...None of this is that thrilling, and The Forever Purge often plays like a film cobbled together from reshoots and studio notes."

 Sequel

-Although The Forever Purge was intended to be the final installment of the franchise, producer Jason Blum stated in June 2021 that he intends to make additional Purge films, and that he is working on convincing James DeMonaco to continue the story.
+Although The Forever Purge was intended to be the final installment of the franchise, producer Blum stated in June 2021 that he intends to make additional Purge films, and that he is working on convincing DeMonaco to continue the story.
 In July 2021, DeMonaco confirmed his concept for a sixth film to focus on Frank Grillo's character Leo Barnes from Anarchy and Election Year, and to incorporate a worldwide Purge, a concept developed for a potential third season of The Purge television series, which was scrapped.